Capacap/Python-Arcade-Animated-Sprites/README.md

 ## Introduction
 Python-Arcade-Animated-Sprites is a simple implementation of animated sprites using the Python Arcade library.

+Use WASD to move, use space bar to toggle slow-motion animation.

 ![Animated Sprite Example](https://github.com/Capacap/Python-Arcade-Animated-Sprites/blob/main/python-animated-sprites-demo.gif)

 ## Installation